HyperHDG/HyperHDG/Contribute.md

 Please do not try to directly change pages within the wiki of HyperHDG.
 These pages are automatically generated from the repository's branch `gh-wiki`.
 Thus, to change the wiki, please create a pull-request to this branch.
-Changes will be implemented after a successful revision of one of the [Authors](https://github.com/AndreasRupp/HyperHDG/blob/master/Authors.txt).
+Changes will be implemented after a successful revision by one of the [Authors](https://github.com/AndreasRupp/HyperHDG/blob/master/Authors.txt).